hoaxoan/blog.do.nguyen.net/content/pages/about.md

 Software Engineer @

-I'm studying at University Of Science Science at HCM, I've been a Software Engineer @ FSOFT.
+I study at University Of Science Science at HCM, I've been a Software Engineer @ FSOFT.
 Currently, Data Engineer @ Titan DMS.

 I am a [Software Engineer](/tag/software-engineer/) with 5+ years of experience.